Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Population

 \section{Population}

-The existence of multiple events that can be compared with our PSM model invites the question of their population and by what fraction $\zeta$ do they occupy among all compact binary mergers.
-Starting from our observational data set of four events $\{ d_i\}$, we consider a population of compact objects consisting on a fraction $\zeta$ of PSMs and a fraction $1-\zeta$ of BBHs.
+The existence of multiple events that can be compared to our PSM model invites the question of whether statistical evidence for these objects can be accumulated across the observed events, even in the absence of conclusive evidence coming from a single one (see e.g., \cite{Saleem2022} for a similar application).
+In other words, we can estimate whether the observed set contains a fraction $\zeta$ of PSMs.
+Starting from our observational data set of four events $\{ d_i\}$, we consider a population of compact objects consisting of a fraction $\zeta$ of PSMs and a fraction $1-\zeta$ of BBHs.
 With this, we can compute the likelihood of our data set given $\zeta$ as

-where ${\cal{B}}^{\text{PSM}}_{\text{BBH}} = {\cal{B}}^{\text{PSM}}_{\text{N}}/{\cal{B}}^{\text{BBH}}_{\text{N}} $ denotes the relative Bayes factor between PSM and BBH models of the $i$-th event.\\
+where ${\cal{B}}^{\text{PSM}}_{\text{BBH,i}} = {\cal{B}}^{\text{PSM}}_{\text{i}}/{\cal{B}}^{\text{BBH}}_{\text{i}} $ denotes the relative Bayes factor between PSM and BBH models of the $i$-th event.\\